Poshtels: The Backpacker Hostel’s Cooler Sister

 B.I.G., Cape Town

 The Backpackers in Green Point is affectionately known as The B.I.G..
-Situated in Green Point (surprise!), it’s within walking distance of the city center, the infamous promenade, and has easy access via public transport to the beautiful beaches of the 'Mother City'.
+Situated in Green Point (surprise!), it’s within walking distance of the city centre, the infamous promenade, and has easy access via public transport to the beautiful beaches of the 'Mother City'.

-The B.IG. offers travelers a choice of single, double, triple, dormitory or family rooms, all en-suite, all on a bed-and-breakfast basis.
+The B.IG. offers travellers a choice of single, double, triple, dormitory or family rooms, all en-suite, all on a bed-and-breakfast basis.
 There’s free WiFi, a comfy library, a games room and a travel desk showcasing the wide array of activities and adventures that Cape Town has to offer.

 An added bonus at the B.I.G. is the garden – perfect for braaiing (or barbecuing, as it’s known elsewhere) – and a sparkling pool to dive into (and hang out in) after a hard day’s holidaying in Cape Town’s perfect sunshine.